Page Contributor(s): Ingvar Straume, Norway Ties Ards, Netherlands

 Ride 31.3 km to 3366 m gaining 2,689 m at 7.7%

-THE NUMBER FOUR MOST DIFFICULT CLIMB IN THE WORLD.
+THE NUMBER 17TH HARDEST CLIMB IN THE WORLD.
 It is not often that we are blessed to climb “The” of anything, whether it be the “hardest,” the “longest,” the “steepest,” or, in this case the “highest.”
 Yet we can honestly claim that Pico is a “The” climb: The highest paved road in all of Europe -- now that’s saying something!
 And it’s not just high, it’s H A R D!

-Virgen de Las Nieves - peak above alter
+Virgen de Las Nieves -- peak above altar.

-Veleta Mountain is in the Baetic Mountains which are part of Spain’s Sierra Nevada Mountain Range (Andalucia Region which includes Granada; Sierra Nevada means “snowy mountain range” or “mountain range covered in snow”)
+Veleta Mountain is in the Baetic Mountains, part of Spain’s Sierra Nevada Mountain Range (Andalucia Region which includes Granada; Sierra Nevada means “snowy mountain range” or, “mountain range covered in snow”).

 Pico de Veleta had been considered for Spain’s Grand Tour (Vuelta a España) for 2017, but this never occurred.
 It does not appear that Pico Veleta has ever been included in the Vuelta a España.